How to nail your joint speech

 You need to practise A LOT to deliver a joint speech confidently – especially if there’s ‘ad libs’ to interject.
 Check the acoustics of the venue and get a mic if necessary.
 Also, remember to smile.
 It’s scientifically proven to be infectious and those scientists know stuff.

-Joint Speech Help
+Your Joint Speech - Let Us Help You!

 Speechy is here to help couples in need.
 As professional TV scriptwriters we’re programmed to entertain and get the best out of people.
-We sweat the hard stuff so you don’t have to.